clubedaentrega/lift-it/README.md

 ### action.profile
 A boolean that flags whether profiling is enabled for this action.

+### action.error
+If this action failed in the lifting process, this will be the error that caused that.
+Otherwise, this is `null`.
+An action may fail due to missing or invalid export values or even invalid JS syntax.

 ### action.run(...args, callback)
 Run this action.
 This is the same as `lifted.run(action.name, ...args, callback)`.
+If `action.error` is not `null`, this will always call `callback(action.error)` (but still async).

 ## Available plugins